-Peer Networks: In order to support improvement projects, QID coordinates formal peer learning networks for CHC Medical Directors, Dental Directors, and Behavioral Health Providers to encourage shared learning and problem solving and to identify and develop best practices.
+Peer Networks: In order to support improvement projects, QID coordinates formal peer learning networks for CHC Medical Directors, Dental Directors, and Behavioral Health Directors to encourage shared learning and problem solving and to identify and develop best practices.

 Practice Transformation: CCHN provides various forms of technical assistance to facilitate continued transformation around components of Patient Centered Medical Home (PCMH).
 Practice coaches focus on enhancing the following efforts of CHCs: patient engagement, social determinants of health, collecting informative data, oral health integration, behavioral health integration, care coordination, and innovative technologies.
 In addition, CCHN helps CHCs utilize health information technology (HIT) in a way that aligns with quality improvement efforts and improves care delivered.

 Oral Health Integration: CCHN provides targeted training, technical assistance, and collaborative learning opportunities to support CHCs’ efforts to further integrate oral health into the care delivery system.

 Special Populations: QID provides CHCs with training and technical assistance to improve the quality of care for special populations including agricultural workers, patients in public housing, homeless patients, HIV/AIDS patients, and lesbian, gay, bisexual, and transgender (LGBT) patients.

 Emergency Preparedness: CCHN supports CHCs with emergency preparedness technical assistance, training planning, exercises, communication and disaster-coordination.